glows orange on the damp dead wood

 Diet

 Saprotrophic.
 Feeds on dead wood of native and introduced trees.
-Grows on fallen branches, logs, and stumps, particularly on broadleaf trees.
-Prefers damp, shaded locations where wood stays moist.
+Prefers damp, shaded locations.

 Habitat

 Grows on dead wood in damp, shaded forests.
-Forms small, bracket-shaped fruiting bodies that are bright orange to orange-yellow, with distinctive porous underside.
-Pores are large and angular, like honeycomb.
+Forms small, bright orange brackets with porous underside.

 Range

 New Zealand.
-Found throughout North Island and northern South Island on dead wood in native forests, exotic plantations, and gardens.
-Most common in lowland forests with high rainfall.
-Introduced from Madagascar.
+Found throughout North Island and northern South Island on dead wood in forests.

 Endemism